AbhinayMalikireddy/AbhinayMalikireddy/README.md

 ## 👋 Hey, I'm Abhinay
-Data Analyst skilled in Python, SQL, Excel, and Power BI, with a strong focus on data cleaning, exploration, and visualization.
-I turn complex datasets into meaningful insights that support business decisions.
-Passionate about continuous learning and solving real-world problems through data.
+Data Science focused on Python, SQL, Excel, and Power BI.
+I specialize in cleaning, exploring, and visualizing data to uncover patterns and deliver actionable insights.
+I enjoy breaking down complex problems using well-structured approaches and validating results with real data.
+Passionate about continuous learning, understanding customer behavior, and using data to drive better products and decisions.
 - Reach me at abhinaymalikireddy@gmail.com

 ## Skills